RuedigerMoeller/fast-serialization/README.md

 fast-serialization
 ==================

-fast java serialization drop in-replacement + some serialization based utils (Structs, OffHeap Memory)

----

-this project is still hosted in googlecode, I'll move it here soon .. copied the front page from google to here, but links to wiki are broken ...
+this project is still hosted in googlecode, I'll move it here soon .. copied the front page from google to here, documentation still needs transition

   * **Fast Serialization** reimplements Java Serialization with focus on speed, size and compatibility.
 This allows the use of FST with minimal code change.
   Details: QuickStart.